Avler/Online-Quiz/README.md

 Hi this is Quiz project using React and JS try your self.

-Here is link for yt video how i made it . https://www.youtube.com/watch?v=IySA9_CcKvA&t=171s&ab_channel=Avler
+Here is link for yt video how i made it and showing how it's working . https://www.youtube.com/watch?v=IySA9_CcKvA&t=171s&ab_channel=Avler